bcanfield/southpaw/README.md

-Next you need to get your upcoming data.
+Next you need to initialize your Fanduel API Object.
 This is the most important step.
-This will retrieve all entries that the current user has, along with the whole load of info that is available from Fanduel's API.
+This will authenticate you with the Fanduel API and pull back all of the data related to your upcoming entries.